ROCm/rocm-install-on-linux/docs/how-to/native-install/sle.rst

 ================================================

-To upgrade an existing ROCm installation to a newer version, follow the steps in :ref:`sle-register-repo` and :ref:`sle-install`.
+To upgrade an existing ROCm installation to a newer version, follow the steps in :ref:`sle-register-rocm` and :ref:`sle-install`.
 After upgrading the kernel driver, it may also upgrade the GPU firmware which requires a system reboot to take effect.